 So I challenged myself to use an egg yolk every day for a week.
 And this is how I got on..

 1. Mix all the ingredients together and cook in the microwave on full power for 2-3 minutes

-You can replace the ground almonds with flour and it does work even better with a whole egg..
+You can replace the ground almonds with flour (or vice versa as recommended by awesome food blogger Wholesome Ireland) and it does work even better with a whole egg..